 In 2000, the Edmonton Chamber jumped into the 21st century with the launch of edmontonchamber.com.
 Keeping up with its growing membership, on July 8, 2004, World Trade Centre Edmonton, a downtown meeting facility for business, became the proud home of the Edmonton Chamber of Commerce.

-2019 marks our 130th year of serving businesses in Edmonton.
-Looking back, the Edmonton Chamber is proud to have shared its many accomplishments with the distinguished, hard working residents of this city.
+2020 marks our 131st year of serving businesses in Edmonton.
+Looking back, the Edmonton Chamber is proud to have shared its many accomplishments with the distinguished, hard-working residents of this city.
 Looking forward, the Edmonton Chamber is determined to continue its work to create the best environment for business.
 The Edmonton Chamber has become a part of doing business in Edmonton, offering policy advocacy, education and networking events, growth opportunities and numerous services to its members.
 The Edmonton Chamber is proud to have been passionately involved in the formation of our great city and looks forward to a future filled with more successes that continue to build the place we call home.